scrapy/scrapy/docs/experimental/loaders.rst

     is why this expander is called Tree Expander.

-    Each expander function can optionally receive a ``loader_args`` argument, which will contain the currently active loader arguments.
+    Each expander function can optionally receive a ``loader_args`` argument, which will contain the currently active :ref:`Loader arguments
+    <topics-loader-args>`.

-    The keyword arguments passed in the consturctor are used as the default loader arguments passed to on each expander call.
-This arguments can be overriden with specific loader arguments passed on each expander call.
+    The keyword arguments passed in the consturctor are used as the default Loader arguments passed to on each expander call.
+This arguments can be overriden with specific noader arguments passed on each expander call.

 IdentityExpander
 ----------------